-The Federal Reserve on Tuesday disclosed written agreements with two banks.
+The Federal Reserve on Tuesday announced two enforcement actions against two banks.

 The Fed issued a prompt corrective action against the Bank of Bartlett in Tennessee, giving the bank 90 days to become adequately capitalized, possibly by raising money or selling to another institution.
 The $373 million-asset bank was also barred from accepting new deposits at interest rates exceeding the "prevailing effective rates" in the bank's market area.

 The Fed also reached a written agreement with Capitol City Bancshares Inc. in Atlanta.
 The company's $296 million-asset bank has been operating under a consent order with regulators since January 2010.